brookekelseyryan/kindle-to-notion/README.md

 # ⚙️ Setup

-- Duplicate my [Notion books database](https://arkalim.notion.site/Library-c966166d851b4a3588bf33049175dd79) as a template in your Notion account.
-You don't need to clone the contents of my database.
+- Duplicate my [Notion books database](https://brookekelseyryan.notion.site/brookekelseyryan/Kindle-Highlights-0897433cd50649d3a15e4817e486a48b) as a template in your Notion account.
+You don't need to clone the contents of the database.
 You only need to database table.
 This will serve as your Notion books database.

 - Create a new **internal integration** at https://www.notion.so/my-integrations and copy the **Notion API key**.
 ![](/images/book-highlights-integration.png)